Mahavonjy/CreativeLabelApi/README.md

 4)`pip install -r requirements.txt`

+5)`create CreativeLabel.json and requests the content from the administrator`

 **** _create file_ `.env` _and put it_ ****

     # this is a file run.py who run the flask app